This game is based on the eponymous fairy tale.

 You: Yes, it is.

 As a result, Player A gets 1 point.
-Next ask each player to think of a month and to describe it by your example.
-When everybody is ready, Player A reads out his/her first sentence.
-Now this is Player B's turn to make the first attempt to guess and so on.
-The game lasts as long as all the months are found.
-The winner is the player to get the most points.
+Next ask each player to think of a month and to describe it by your example in their notebbok.
+When everyone is ready, Player A reads out his/her first sentence.
+Now it is Player B's turn to make the first guess and so on.
+The game lasts as long as all the months have been revealed.
+At the end, the gained points are counted up.
+The winner is the player to get the most points in total.